 Hindrances that prevented conversations from being more effective included poverty, poor harvests, and political upheaval.

 The community conversation approach is a fairly new and distinct intervention that has gained popularity in the development world in recent years.
 Although the UNDP has used this model has primarily been used to address HIV/AIDS and gender issues, it would seem that these basic principles could be applied to a number of community social issues.
 However, Campbell acknowledges that there have been very few peer-reviewed articles detailing the actual methodology of this intervention, and the majority of literature that does exist is based on case studies in North America rather that among the resource poor of the two-thirds world.
-It would appear that there is a significant need for further research to be published on this subject (Campbell et al, 2013).
+It would appear that there is a significant need for further research to be published on this subject (Campbell et al, 2013, p.
+2-3).

 Christian-Based Counselling (CBC) – Asian Theological Seminary

 Christian-based counselling (CBC) in the Philippines focuses on making the process of holistic healing as much of a community-led effort as possible by equipping local leaders to aid in the process.
 Support groups are organized so that people dealing with similar issues can provide each other with mutual support and even advice on practical coping skills.
 Conversation is used as a means of capacity building in a community, and can provide the participants with a sense of empowerment as they use their experience to help others.
 Empowerment-focused counselling allows the marginalized to not only develop a critical understanding of how issues impact their lives and work through these problems psychologically and emotionally.
 It also equips people to take critical action steps that might remedy these issues.
-These support group structures can naturally develop into collective action groups if they share a common ideology and/or purpose.
+These support group structures can naturally develop into collective action groups if they share a common ideology and/or purpose (Manzanilla-Manalo & Manalo, 2014, pp. 122-123).

 CBC is based on an action research model, which builds a group’s capacity to generate knowledge about issues related to mental health issues and community resources that will allow them to address these issues.
 It is a process which builds on indigenous processes such as sharing stories, community dialogue, and learning with the community.
 This action research process can even include an advocacy-focused intervention strategy, which allows outsiders the opportunity to engage in dialogue with the community.
-Because the variety of activities that counsellors are involved in is so broad, they also work closely with people in the fields of social work and community development in their community interventions.
+Because the variety of activities that counselors are involved in is so broad, they also work closely with people in the fields of social work and community development in their community interventions (Manzanilla-Manalo & Manalo, 2014, pp. 123-124).

 Charles Ringma (2008) says “transformation of one’s heart and re-orientation of values, motivation, attitudes and morals in and through Jesus Christ,” leads to “exterior liberation,” where one “invites God to reign in and transform society” (Manzanilla-Manalo & Manalo, 2014, p.
 125).
 The CBC process is not just a set of strategies, but about building genuine relationships that bring spiritual healing and transformation.
 The values that guide this development process are the belief in the dignity and worth of all people, inclusivity, solidarity, equality, trust in people’s strengths and capacities, and “wholism.”
 It is about standing with the poor and marginalized in their struggles just as Jesus did.
-This is a witness to the character of God and His transformative power, which liberates humanity and creates order (Manzanilla-Manalo & Manalo, 2014).
+This is a witness to the character of God and His transformative power, which liberates humanity and creates order (Manzanilla-Manalo & Manalo, 2014, pp. 124-126).

 Creating an Effective Movement of Change